 - 8.1.1 In accordance with Clause 30 of the Constitution the Chairman and Directors shall declare interests which are relevant and material to the Board of Directors, whether that interest is direct or indirect.
 All existing Directors and the Chairman should declare such interests.
-Any Directors or Chairman appointed subsequently should do so on appointment. - 8.1.2 Any Director who fails to disclose any interest required to be disclosed under this section must permanently vacate their office if required to do so by the majority of the remaining Directors and (in the case of a Non-Executive Director) by the requisite majority of the Council of Governors. - 8.1.3 Interests which should be regarded as "relevant and material" are: - (a) outside employment and other engagements, outside of formal employment arrangements, including any directorships or nonexecutive director roles; - (b) any shareholdings and other ownership interests in any publicly listed, private or not-for-profit company, business, partnership or consultancy which is doing, or might be reasonably expected to do, business with the Trust;
+Any Directors or Chairman appointed subsequently should do so on appointment. - 8.1.2 Any Director who fails to disclose any interest required to be disclosed under this section must permanently vacate their office if required to do so by the majority of the remaining Directors and (in the case of a Non-Executive Director) by the requisite majority of the Council of Governors. - 8.1.3 Interests which should be regarded as "relevant" and material are: - (a) outside employment and other engagements, outside of formal employment arrangements, including any directorships or non-executive director roles; Any directorship of a company. - (b) any shareholdings and other ownership interests in any publicly listed, private or not-for-profit company, business, partnership or consultancy which is doing, or might be reasonably expected to do, business with the Trust; Any interest (excluding a holding of shares in a company whose shares are listed on any public exchange where the holding is less than 2% of the total shares in issue) held by a member of staff in any firm or company or business which, is trading with the Trust or is likely to be considered as a potential trading partner with the Trust,

-- (c) any interest in an organisation providing health and social care services to the National Health Service; - (d) a position of authority in another NHS organisation or commercial, charity, voluntary, professional, statutory or other organisation in the field of health and social care; - (e) any patents and other intellectual property rights held, which are, or might be reasonably expected to be related to items to be procured or used by the Trust; - (f) research funding/grants that may be received by an individual or their department; - (g) any clinical private practice. - 8.1.4 If Directors have any doubt about the relevance of an interest, this should be discussed with the Chairman or with the Company Secretary. - 8.1.5 At the time a Director's interests are declared, they should be reported in the minutes.
-Any changes in interest should be declared at the next Board of Directors' meeting following the change occurring. - 8.1.6 Directors' directorships of companies likely or possibly seeking to do business with the NHS should be published in the Trust's Annual Report.
-This information should be kept up to date for inclusion in succeeding Annual Reports. - 8.1.7 Interests to be declared include those of close family members and relatives, close friends and associates and business partners where Directors know (or could be reasonably expected to know) about these.
+- any interest in an organisation providing health and social care services to the National Health Service; - (e)(d) any interest in an organisation involved in the regulation or oversight of the Trust; - (d)(e) a position of authority in another NHS organisation or commercial, charity, voluntary, professional, statutory or other organisation in the field of health and social care; A position of authority in a charity or voluntary organisation in the field of health and social care. - (e)(f) any patents and other intellectual property rights held, which are, or might be reasonably expected to be related to items to be procured or used by the Trust; Any other interest that may conflict or be perceived to conflict with the performance of the Director's duties. - research funding/grants that may be received by an individual or their department; - (g) any clinical private practice. - 8.1.4 An interest will be deemed relevant if it is held by the Director, their spouse/partner or immediate relative. - 8.1.5 For the avoidance of doubt relevant interest includes employment (including self-employment or private work). - 8.1.48.1.6 If Directors have any doubt about the relevance of an interest, this should be discussed with the Chairman or with the Company Secretary. - 8.1.58.1.7 At the time a Director's interests are declared, they should be reported in the minutes.
+Any changes in interest should be declared at the next Board of Directors' meeting following the change occurring. - 8.1.68.1.8 Directors' directorships of companies likely or possibly seeking to do business with the NHS should be published in the Trust's Annual Report.
+This information should be kept up to date for inclusion in succeeding Annual Reports. - 8.1.78.1.9 Interests to be declared include those of close family members and relatives, close friends and associates and business partners where Directors know (or could be reasonably expected to know) about these.